 What are some factors that can delay my personal injury settlement check?

-While you will usually receive your personal injury settlement payment within about 6 weeks, there are some issues that can make it take longer, such as:
+However, there are some issues that can make it take longer for you to receive payment, such as:

 - insurance company policies or delays,

 - subrogation payments to Medicare, Medicaid, or other programs that paid your health expenses or that have a legal right to a portion of the settlement.

 If the victim was a minor or the case is a wrongful death claim, there will also be a delay for the judge to approve the settlement.1